"How do I publish a children's book?" is one of the two questions most frequently asked of book publishing professionals.

 Book publishers will pretty much acquire anything that involves an already-established animated children's television character or is written by a celebrity because publishers always look fondly on book projects that come with a built-in platform.

 This is because built-in platforms give the project automatic consumer recognition and increase the likelihood that the book will sell.
 After all, publishing is a business, so if you own the rights to the former, or can legitimately call yourself the latter, you're probably already in contract for that book.

 If you aspire to work in some capacity with children's books, you'll need to learn as much as possible about what's already in the children's book market and where you might fit in.
 You can start with these recommendations from long-established children's book agent, Elizabeth Harding.

 Kids book writers and illustrators should consider joining The Society of Children's Book Writers and Illustrators, which provides a wealth of information, education, and advocacy for its members.
-And/or approach the children's librarian at your local library, tell her or him what aspect of children's books you're looking into writing or illustrating and ask for suggestions of recommended books in the same format and age range.
+Or approach the children's librarian at your local library, tell them what aspect of children's books you're looking into writing or illustrating and ask for recommended books in the same format and age range.